 Our annual report

 Lebanon has often been at the centre of Middle Eastern conflicts because of its borders with Syria and Israel and because of its own conflict.
-Over the past seven years, Lebanon has continually offered refuge to those forced to flee the incessant violence in Syria.
-The number of Syrian refugees registered to be living in Lebanon is almost at one million (the same amount that the entirety of Europe has taken in), and in a country where the overall population is just six million, it is unsurprising that the inundation of people seeking shelter there is now taking its toll.
+Over the years, Lebanon has continually offered refuge to those forced to flee the incessant violence in Syria.
+The number of Syrian refugees registered to be living in Lebanon is almost one million (the same amount that the entirety of Europe has taken in), and in a country where the overall population is just under 7 million, it is unsurprising that the inundation of people seeking shelter there is now taking its toll.

 Lebanon has shown remarkable generosity; far more than many other countries that are likely to be much better equipped to help those fleeing for their lives.
 However, because of these factors, increased competition for jobs and resources – in particular, housing – is fuelling tensions between Lebanese host communities and Syrian refugees.

 Lebanon has been shaking at the knees in an attempt to hold up the heavy load that the Syrian war has brought.
 If we can’t – or won’t – share the load with regards to how many refugees our countries take in, we must help those upon whom the load has fallen.

 We have worked in Lebanon since 2013, where we first established programs in response to the Syria crisis and where we have since been responding to the increasing humanitarian needs in the region for both refugees and host communities.
 You can find out more about our work in Lebanon here.

 As of June 2020, our Covid-19 response reached 3,098 individuals through awareness-raising sessions and the distribution of hygiene kits.
 We also rehabilitated an isolation facility for Covid-19 cases.
 Additionally, in 2019, 2,261 adults and children benefited from Engaging Men and Women and psychosocial-support sessions.